ayushgupta-1/Meals_Around/readme.md

 ## Getting Started

-A food delivery application made with React Native as frontend and firebase firestore as backend and stripe for payments
+An application made with React Native as frontend and firebase firestore as backend and stripe for payments

 ## Overview